Last updated

 method.

-In our router example, we defined a dynamic route for getting a single message (i.e., GET /messages/:messageId
+In our router example, we defined a for getting a single message (i.e., GET /messages/:messageId

 ).
 This path for this route had a router parameter named messageId